Jo-Jo0/android-freifunkfinder/README.md

+This is a Fork from the original app for usage at Freifunk Fulda

 Functional Requirements:-
 1)	Application shall calculate location of the user.
 2)	Application shall fetch on runtime latest Json with list of available Freifunk Wi-Fi nodes.